Installing Facebook Pixel in 2018Facebook pixel is used by marketers to drop a cookie on your website that will track all the visitors.

 Let’s take a look at how you can install the Facebook pixel to your website and WordPress sites.

 The Step-by-Step Guide to Installing Facebook PixelSetting up your first Facebook pixel isn’t as difficult as you may have imagined.
 It takes about 1 hour or even less to get started.

-To see whether you have any Facebook pixels installed, go to the Facebook Business Manager’s menu and find the “Pixels” section.
+To see whether you have any Facebook pixels installed, go to the Facebook Business Manager’s menu and click Pixels under People and Assets.

 If you haven’t yet created nor installed any pixels, you’ll be prompted to add one.
 Simply click on the “Create a Pixel” button.

 A new pop-up window will appear.
 Now it’s time to give your first Facebook pixel a name and click on the “Next” button.